Eveline House launched

-Eveline House features 25 units, five of them purpose-built for people with disability.
-Each tenant has a self-contained unit with access to a laundry, gym, common areas, outdoor spaces and a games room.
+Eveline House in Devonport features 25 self-contained units, five of them purpose-built for people with disability.
+Tenants also have access to a laundry, gym, common areas, outdoor spaces and a games room.

-“No Tasmanian should have to worry about where they’ll sleep that night or how they’ll afford to eat,” said Dr Jones.
+“No Tasmanian should have to worry about where they’ll sleep at night or how they’ll afford to eat,” said Chris.
 “Long term, affordable housing is foundational for people to fully participate in education, training and employment”.

-“We are delighted to be launching Eveline House today – a facility made possible by the Tasmanian Government and many advocates here in the North West – and look forward to seeing how the young people who live here will use their strengths and skills to contribute to this community”.
+“We are delighted to launch Eveline House – a facility made possible by the Tasmanian Government and many advocates in the North West – and look forward to seeing how the young people who live here will use their strengths and skills to contribute to this community”.